 Compared to most people, those working as a Court Reporter tend to value Relationships, Achievement, and Support.

 Most importantly, Court Reporters moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

-Lastly, Court Reporters moderately value Achievement.
+Second, Court Reporters moderately value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Court Reporters must consistently demonstrate qualities such as attention to detail, dependability, and self-control.
+In order to perform their job successfully, people who work as Court Reporters must consistently demonstrate qualities such as dependability, attention to detail, and self-control.